jyao1/EdkiiShellTool/Readme.md

 This tool shows the stack size, current stack location and the stack touched by a UEFI application.
 UEFI specification requires 128K as minimal.
 We observed that some special programs require more.
 This tool helps a developer to adjust the stack size.

+- DbxEnroll

+A tool to enroll the [revocation list](https://uefi.org/revocationlistfile) in UEFI shell.

 ## Known limitation:
 This package is only the sample code to show the concept.